 Once again, we see an example why using a bogus email address, to setup a Blogger account, just isn't a good idea.

-So Blogger has given us the ability to correct some mistakes - but recovering from this one carries with it some basic responsibilities.
+So Blogger has given us the ability to correct some mistakes - but recovering from this mistake carries with it some basic responsibilities.